jasonbayton/11ty/_src/blog/2025/08/amapi-apk-deployment.md

 - Uploading and storing APKs somewhere accessible
 - Delivering APKs to the device (my app)
 - Defining a caching strategy
-- Handling the logic, marred by directly-lived horror-scenes of yester-decade when old Device Admin deployments were causing £1000's in data charges due to extremely poor handling of constantly pulling APKs down to devices not compatible with the package being installed.
+- Handling the logic, marred by directly-lived nightmares of yester-decade when old Device Admin deployments were causing £1000's in data charges due to extremely poor handling of constantly pulling APKs down to devices not compatible with the package being installed.
 - Ensuring the APK is valid, complete, and matches what has been uploaded when it's downloaded to the companion app.
 - Handling local issues, such as compatibility